-Heather McDonald is currently in her seventh year at Mississippi Gulf Coast Community College and is Assistant Director of Bands.
-She also is the Pep Band and Brass Ensemble Director and teaches Recital Class, Music Appreciation, and Low Brass Private Lessons.
-Mrs. McDonald attended Murray State University where she received her Bachelor’s of Music in Music Education studying with Dennis Johnson, John Fannin, Ray Conklin, and Dr. Lloyd Bone.
-She received her Master’s of Music in Euphonium Performance from the University of Southern Mississippi where she studied with Dr. Richard Perry.
+Heather McDonald began working at Mississippi Gulf Coast Community College in 2007 and is Assistant Director of Bands and Director of the Brass Ensemble.
+She also teaches Music Appreciation, Recital Class, Pep Band, and Private Lessons for Euphonium and Tuba.
+Mrs. McDonald attended Murray State University where she received her Bachelors of Music in Music Education studying with Dennis Johnson, John Fannin, Ray Conklin, and Dr. Lloyd Bone.
+She received her Masters of Music in Euphonium Performance from the University of Southern Mississippi where she studied with Dr. Richard Perry.
 She is a member of the International Tuba/Euphonium Association.

 Mrs. McDonald has been an event coordinator for such marching competitions as the Murray State University Festival of Champions, Drum Corps International’s Drums Between the Rivers, and the MGCCC Gold Medal Classic.
-Mrs. McDonald resides in Picayune and was married in May 2013 to the wonderful Mr. Hugh McDonald.
+Mrs. McDonald resides in Picayune with her wonderful husband Hugh and their son Malcolm.

 Sean Keady is Assistant Director of the MGCCC Bands and Director of the MGCCC Jazz Band.
 He also teaches Music Theory, applied percussion, and applied and class guitar.